ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3F Federation Committee Budget Request Policy.md

 <!-- end list -->

-1.  <span class="c3">Reports will be submitted semi-annually, 30 days
+a.  <span class="c3">Reports will be submitted semi-annually, 30 days
     prior to the Winter and Summer meetings.</span>
-2.  <span class="c3">Reports will document milestones, money spent, and finished products,</span>
+b.  <span class="c3">Reports will document milestones, money spent, and
+    finished products,</span>

 <span class="c3">as appropriate.</span>

-3.  <span class="c8">Report formats can vary, as long as the required information is provided (e.g., committee or working group wiki page, blog post).</span>
+c.  <span class="c8">Report formats can vary, as long as the required
+    information is provided (e.g., committee or working group wiki page, blog post).</span>